goblimey/rplidar_sdk_go/README.md

 or
     $ simple_grabber_go -v /dev/ttyUSB0 115200

+On Windows the default port is COM3.

+The -v option turn on verbose mode, which producing lots of tracing messages.

 The name of the USB port differs for different systems and depends on how many USB devices you have plugged in.
-On Linux the default Windows the default port is COM3.

-The -v option turn on verbose mode, which producing lots of tracing messages.
+On Linux your USB ports are /dev/ttyUSB0, /dev/ttyUSB1 and so on.
+If your RPLidar device is the only USB device plugged in, it will be on /dev/ttyUSB0.

-See below for godocs.
+See below for the godoc describing the driver calls.

 The RPLidar Device